 I suggest to budget 10 days for this.

 And the first thing I suggest is that you try to avoid black fly season which usually starts in mid June and runs through mid-July.
-The black flies are most prevalent along the lake Superior shoreline but you’ll find them, and giant mosquitoes, most active during that time.
+The black flies are most prevalent along the lake Superior shoreline but you'll find them, and giant mosquitoes, most active during that time.
+The best time to visit is fall.
+Anytime after Labor Day until the snow flies towards the end of October.

 Don't believe it?
 Then check this one from the year before.